 Can I watch the new stadium construction process?

-Yes, the Vikings have engaged EarthCam to provide three stadium cameras – one live-streaming camera and two high-definition megapixel time-lapse cameras – to document the progress on the stadium project.
-Each camera offers a unique perspective of the site from the north, south and west sides, enabling project teams to view activity remotely in real-time while documenting the entire process for time-lapse photography.
-The Vikings will move the cameras as the project proceeds and will consider installing an interior camera later in the project.
+Yes, the Vikings have engaged EarthCam to provide four stadium cameras – one live-streaming camera and three high-definition megapixel time-lapse cameras – to document the progress on the stadium project.
+Each camera offers a unique perspective of the site from various directions, enabling project teams to view activity remotely in real-time while documenting the entire process for time-lapse photography.
+The team will add a fifth camera in 2015 that will look west with the downtown skyline in the background.